Improving maintenance for better economic and ecological performance

 Room for personal preferences

-As most of our Master’s tracks, the ME track Maintenance Engineering & Operations offers you room to make your own choices.
+As most of our Master’s tracks, the ME track Maintenance Engineering and Operations offers you room to make your own choices.
 You can draw up your own curriculum around the following components:

 - Mandatory ME profile courses;

 - A mandatory full-time internship with an industrial organization/company;